Privacy Notice

 How to Exercise Your Rights.

-To exercise your rights, you can contact us by email at You may designate someone to submit requests and act on your behalf as an authorized agent.
-We may mandate additional requirements for requests submitted through an authorized agent, such as requiring you to verify your identity directly with us or to directly confirm the authorized agent’s permission to act on your behalf.
+To exercise your rights, you can contact us by email at dataprotection@launchlabs.ai.
+You may designate someone to act on your behalf as an authorized agent which may require you to verify your identity directly with us or to directly confirm the authorized agent’s permission to act on your behalf.

-Upon receiving your request, we will need to verify your identity to determine you are the same person about whom we have the information in our system.
-These verification efforts require us to ask you to provide information so that we can match it with information you have previously provided us.
-For instance, depending on the type of request you submit, we may ask you to provide certain information so that we can match the information you provide with the information we already have on file, or we may contact you through a communication method (e.g., phone or email) that you have previously provided to us.
+Upon receiving your request, we will need to verify your identity by asking you to provide information that we can match with information you have previously provided us.
 We may also use other verification methods as the circumstances dictate.
 If we are unable to verify your identity or authority to make the request and confirm the personal information relates to you, we may not be able to respond to your request.

 11. Do we make updates to this notice?